Casement Park: Funding problems

 Casement Park's inclusion in the bid was subject to redevelopment work being completed.
 This work was subject to funding from the Northern Irish Devolved Government and the Gaelic Athletic Association, however it was hoped that the UK Government would also contribute following a successful bid.

 It was reported, in June 2024, that detail of UK Government funding for the stadium would not be published until after the UK general election in July 2024.
 On 16 June 2024, Northern Ireland's First Minister Michelle O'Neill said that Casement Park would be built "on [her] watch".

 On 13 September 2024, the UK Government announced it would not contribute to the proposed redevelopment, with the timeline being delayed and budget increased to £400 million (from the originally proposed £77.5 million), this impacted the hopes of Northern Ireland hosting any matches at the tournament.
 On 16 September 2024, Casement Park was dropped as a host venue.

 Post Euro-withdrawal redevelopment

 Following the withdrawal as a Euro Championship host stadium, the predicted redevelopment costs dropped to approximately £270 million, as the stadium no longer needed to comply with UEFA regulations.
 While, as of June 2025, the Stormont executive had proposed to contribute £62m to the proposed project, the British government had allocated £50m, the Irish government pledged £43m, and the GAA approximately £15m, a funding "shortfall" remained.

+Demolition work on the existing stands and other structures of the stadium began in March 2026.